Determining a Missing Probability In Exercises 25 and 26, determi... | Channels for Pearson+

 Sum of Probabilities

-In a valid probability distribution, the sum of all probabilities must equal 1.
-This principle is essential for solving problems involving missing probabilities, as it allows us to set up an equation where the unknown probability can be calculated by subtracting the sum of known probabilities from 1.
+In any probability distribution, the sum of all probabilities must equal 1.
+This principle is fundamental in determining missing probabilities, as it allows us to calculate the unknown value by subtracting the sum of known probabilities from 1.
+This ensures that the distribution is valid and adheres to the rules of probability.

 Recommended video: